Research security at NSF: Why does it matter?

 “Conflict of commitment” as defined in the official Guidance for Implementing NSPM-33, is a situation in which an individual accepts or incurs conflicting obligations between or among multiple employers or other entities.
 Many organizational policies define conflicts of commitment as conflicting commitments of time and effort, including obligations to dedicate time in excess of organizational or research agency policies or commitments.
 Other types of conflicting obligations, including obligations to improperly share information with, or to withhold information from, an employer or research agency, can also threaten research security and integrity, and are an element of a broader concept of conflicts of commitment used in this document.

 NSF's collaborative, well-established relationship with the OIG has been an important aspect of our response to threats to NSF-funded research from foreign interference.
-The OIG has made recommendations for administrative action by NSF, as appropriate, throughout the lifecycle of its investigations, particularly for cases related to foreign funding.
-That is, a given case may result in award suspensions, award terminations, government-wide suspensions of PIs and entities, and/or government-wide debarments, based on OIG recommendations.
+We promptly address potential threats when identified, frequently referring appropriate matters to OIG.
+Similarly, when appropriate, OIG notifies us of matters requiring our attention.
+Administrative actions may be recommended by OIG at any point in an investigation.
+Such actions may include award suspensions, award terminations, government-wide suspensions of PIs and entities, and/or government-wide debarments.
 The scope of the administrative actions is appropriately tailored to the risk to NSF, based on the information developed by the OIG's investigation at the time of the action is taken.

 White House and Congress